 Latest trail conditions and any alerts are on this page.
 Please note, on the Pakihi Track, always be prepared for unreported windfalls and slips.

 For current and forecast weather, this rainfall and river level reader is on the Pakihi river.
-It gives a very good idea of current weather across the Motu Trails, much more localised than national weather services.
+It gives a good idea of current weather across the Motu Trails.

 The Met Service offers a range of forecasting and monitoring services.